giodueck/rubik/README.md

-# rubik
-Hobby project.
-A Rubik's Cube solver as a console program for windows.
+# A Rubik's Cube solver as a console program for windows.

+# Playable
+To interact with the cube enter space separated sequences of moves in the standard notation.